 I am not just happy, but overall satisfied with my current experiences with my daughter.
 I want to cherish these memories in words as well.
 Hence this post.

 Though my days are filled with Ilakkiya from morning to night, realization has finally hit me that it’s not going to be the same in a few years.
 My daughter needs my attention now.
 As a mother, I am happy and excited about it.
 Though I complaint once in a while of not having my me-time, I must say she is thoroughly keeping me happily engaged.
 She has not just taught me to let go of many things, she has also taught me not to overreact for everything. ?

-Since we spend our time together mostly, we have come up with 7 games that helps us spend our time better when we get utterly bored being together. 😛
+Since we spend our time together mostly, we have come up with 7 games.
+It helps my toddler and me spend our time better when we get utterly bored being together!

 7. Sa Re Ga Ma

 Now that we have learnt a few Thamizh and English rhymes, we are bored of singing them on a regular basis.
 I hum the song and she tries to find the song and it gets interesting when songs get mixed up.
 I realized some rhymes follow the same music and it’s fun to find similar songs.
 The good thing about this game is when baby girl tries to hum and asks me to find it.
 Imagine my surprise!

 6. Draw The Rhyme